 - Bereavement coordinators

-The Medical Director has overall medical responsibility for your hospice care, working with your physician and other medical professionals to develop a care plan.
-The Medical Director oversees the entire team, as well as the protocol for pain and symptom management.
+The Medical Director has overall medical responsibility for your hospice care.
+They work hand-in-hand with your doctor and other medical professionals to develop a care plan.
+The Medical Director oversees the protocol for pain and symptom management.

 Members of our nursing team are important patient advocates and the most accessible members of the care team.
 A charge nurse will be responsible for your overall care and managing your needs.
 Nurses visit the patient as often as necessary and make arrangements for medication and equipment.
 They also provide support and valuable information to family members on how to care for their loved one.